wprusik/WykopBezGlownej/README.md

 # WykopBezGlownej
-A browser extension that removes unnecessary stuff from wykop home page so you can maintain your mental health and view only content selected by yourself.
+A browser extension that removes unnecessary stuff from wykop.pl home page so you can maintain your mental health and view only content selected by yourself.